HendrikKolver/COS301/README.md

 Integration Branch
 ----------------------------

-This branch is for all mojor test that need to be run before the application is considered working.
+This branch is for all major test that need to be run before the application is considered working.

 Use this branch to integrate and test components before merging to master.

-Important: master must always be working as bug free as possible